ollipal/sshkeyboard/README.md

 it comes with some **limitations**, mainly:

-1. Holding multiple keys down at the same time does not work, the library releases the previous keys when a new one is pressed
+1. Holding multiple keys down at the same time does not work, the library releases the previous keys when a new one is pressed.
+Releasing keys also happens after a short delay, and some key presses can get lost if the same key gets spammed fast.
 2. Some keys do not write to `sys.stdin` when pressed, such as `Ctrl`, `Shift`, `Caps Lock`, `Alt` and `Windows`/`Command`/`Super` key.
 That is why this library does not attempt to parse those even if they could be